bayleaf1130/bayleaf1130/README.md

 Hi!
 I am Bayleaf, just another programmer taking one day at a time.
 I am from the United States and I am also a Computer Science college graduate.

-I enjoy developing in Python, C, Kotlin, Goalng, Rust, and Clojure.
+I enjoy developing in Python, C, Golang, Rust, and Clojure.

-I have career experience with Python, C, Kotlin, and Clojure at the moment but I am looking to get back to my roots and do some more work closer to the kernel (well higher than embedded software but still what I like)
+I have career experience with Python, C, Kotlin, and Clojure at the moment but I am looking to get back to my roots and do some more work closer to the OS or work on high performance systems.

 I love learning new software languages because I like to see the thought, sentiments, and decisions that went into them.
-I think it helps me grow as a developer as well.
+I think it helps me grow as a developer.

 Currently, I am teaching myself Rust and Golang in hopes that I can replace C for my systems projects... and I enjoy them both quite a bit for different reasons.

 I really like working on backend development and projects related to the system level tooling or software emulation/graphics.

-Check out my blog [Bumbling Bayleaf](https://bumblingbayleaf.com) (there really is not much here, I just tried to teach myself bootstrap/javascript really)

 ## My hobbies

-I really like to climb big rocks, spend too much money on magic the gathering and dive deep into my D&D campaigns.
+I really like to climb big rocks, spend too much money on magic the gathering, and dive deep into my D&D campaigns.

 ## My Stats